 What Are Keywords?

 This starts with understanding your customer and what they’re looking for online.
-Any business who is marketing online (which should be just about every company), needs to understand what product or service you are marketing and to whom you are marketing.
+Any business that is marketing online (which should be just about every company), needs to understand what product or service you are marketing and to whom you are marketing.
 You can refine your target market with our free Buyer Persona Worksheet.

 Once you know whose attention you’re looking for, you can start researching which keywords are being used to search for information, answers, and products related to your business and industry.
 This process should be comprehensive, and you should look for all possible keywords related to your business, products, services, and existing content.